totalspectrum/spin2cpp/doc/basic.md

 ### DEF

 Define a simple function.
 This is mostly intended for porting existing BASIC code, but could be convenient for creating very simple functions.
 The syntax consists of the function name, parameter list, `=`, and then the return value from the expression.
 All of the types are inferred from the names.
-So for example to define a function `add` to add two integers we would do:
+So for example to define a function `sum` to return the sum of two integers we would do:
 ```
-DEF add(x, y) = x+y
+DEF sum(x, y) = x+y
 ```

 ### DEFINT